edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 And with online games, you're no longer limited to playing with just people within your vicinity.
 Yeah, your strategy might work against your friends in a casual game on the couch, but how do you measure up against the entire pool of players online?
 What about against a team who had studied your past games and specifically anti-stratted you?

 As some context, my friend group in high school played a lot of games.
 We came from all different backgrounds and had all kinds of interests, but we all played games together.
-Growing up, I always remembered getting up on a Saturday and looking forward to joining a bustling channel and playing a couple games.
+Growing up, I always remembered getting up on a Saturday and looking forward to joining a bustling channel and queuing up for the whole day.

 But, as the never-ending march of time continues — the once daily calls became weekly, then monthly, eventually petering off to be a special occasion.
 People have gone off to college, got jobs, or just moved on to different interests.
 To me, joining UCSB Esports was a last desperate grasp at something that was always comfortable to me.